 - Opportunity to attend and present at BCA’s 2020 Employment Symposium

-BCA will support employers and interns every step of the way.
-We will source suitable applicants for you and can assist in selecting the appropriate candidates.
-We will help you and your new intern through the recruitment process, provide guidance around accessibility and assistive technology options, and remain in contact with you both throughout the duration of the internship.
+BCA seeks to support employers and interns every step of the way.
+We can source suitable applicants for employers and can assist in selecting the appropriate candidates.
+We help both employer and intern through the recruitment process, provide guidance around accessibility and assistive technology options, and remain in contact with you both throughout the duration of the internship.

 All this at no charge, the only cost to you being the wages you negotiate and pay directly to the intern.